Moving to Ibiza is a ridiculous fantasy, right? Or is it…

-In March 2016, I left my London job as an Online Editor to live and work in my favourite place in the world.
-Sacking in city life and moving to Ibiza seemed like a ridiculous fantasy, but I took a leap of faith and island-hopped from England to the Balearics.
+In March 2016, I left London and my job as an Online Editor to live and work in my favourite place in the world.
+Sacking in city life and moving to Ibiza a little bit extravagant for someone coming from a traditional German background, but I took a leap of faith and island-hopped from England to the Balearics.
+And more than five years later, I am still here!

-After working ‘the season’ between April and November as a freelance reporter for several Ibiza media outlets for four years, I am now based on the island year-round.
-And if you’re dreaming about doing the same, here are a few useful – and random – bits I learned along the way that might be helpful to know…
+After working ‘the season’ between April and November as a reporter for several Ibiza media outlets for four years, I am now based on the island year-round.
+So if you’re dreaming about doing the same, let me assure you it is entirely possible.
+It’s not always easy or straight-forward, but if you put your mind to it, it’s definitely an achievable dream.
+Here, I share a few useful – and random – bits I learned along the way that might be helpful…

 The Early Bird Gets The Worm